balena-io/docs/pages/reference/OS/advanced.md

 # Advanced boot settings

 __Warning:__ This page contains details of advanced configuration options that expose more functionality, but any mistakes may potentially leave a device inaccessible.
+Be sure to try your changes in a controlled environment before applying them to production devices.

 ## Raspberry Pi